luffy2106/Git-note/README.md

   * git checkout -b [name_of_your_new_branch]
 - To create new branch on remote
   * git push --set-upstream origin [name_of_your_new_branch]
-- Sometimes there is 2 branch with different files and you want to switch between them(in other words, the index of the working tree differs from HEAD or you have un-staged chanes)
+- Sometimes there is 2 branch with different files and you want to switch between them(in other words, the index of the working tree differs from HEAD or you have un-staged changes)
   * git checkout -f branch_name

 1.2 Restore files back to the state of repository